4Abhisehrawat/Polygon2/README.md

 A [hardhat-circom](https://github.com/projectsophon/hardhat-circom) template to generate zero-knowledge circuits, proofs, and solidity verifiers

 ## Quick Start
-Compile the Multiplier2() circuit and verify it against a smart contract verifier
+Compile the MyCircuit() circuit and verify it against a smart contract verifier

 ```
 pragma circom 2.0.0;